Harvesting in Ceres

 Section titled “Related Source Files”- Harvesting service:

-crates/ceres-core/src/harvest.rs - Delta detection logic:
+crates/ceres-core/src/pipeline.rs - Delta detection logic:

 crates/ceres-core/src/sync.rs(needs_reprocessingfunction) - Content hash computation: